 Will it be the Lake District or the fells?
 Or maybe a trip to the seaside?
-And of course Campsited has plenty of sites waiting to welcome you and the kids, too.
+And of course, Campsited has plenty of great English campsites waiting to welcome you and the kids, too!

 10 Best Things to Do in North-West of England with Kids

 1. A haven for furry (and not-so-furry) friends near Liverpool